Meta production engineer interviews are really challenging. The questions are difficult, specific to Meta, and cover a wide range of topics.

 Meta is prestigious and it's therefore tempting to ignore that step completely.
 But in our experience, the prestige in itself won't make you happy day-to-day.
 It's the type of work and the people you work with that will.

-If you know engineers who work at Meta or used to work there it's a good idea to talk to them to understand what the culture is like.
-In addition, we would recommend reading about Meta's 6 core values and Facebook's hacker culture.
-Meta’s engineering page is also a great place to start familiarizing yourself with their way of working and the context you’d be entering into.
+If you know engineers who currently work at Meta or used to work there, it's a good idea to talk to them to understand what the culture is like.

-3.2 Practice by yourself
+5.2 Practice by yourself

 As mentioned above, you'll have five types of interviews at Meta: coding, systems, networking, design and architecture, and career (behavioral).
 The first step of your preparation should be to brush up on these different types of questions and to practice answering them by yourself.

-For design and architecture interviews, we recommend studying our system design interview guide.
+For design and architecture interviews, we recommend studying our Meta system design interview guide.
 The guide covers a step-by-step method for answering system design questions, which you can apply to design and architecture questions.

 For career interviews, we recommend learning our step-by-step method to answer behavioral questions.
 In addition, you'll want to write down your answers to the behavioral questions we listed in the previous section.

-3.3 Practice with peers
+5.3 Practice with peers